japplis/ant-commander-doc/panels.md

 ### Powershell

-For Windows users, you have the possibility to open Powershell instead of the default command line using this panel.
+You have the possibility to open Powershell instead of the default command line using this panel.

 ![Powershell screenshot](images/powershell.png)